Myanmar flagTransportation & Infrastructure Guide · Myanmar

 IDP requiredConversion needed

-Foreign licenses valid for 3 months with IDP (required for non-Burma licenses).
-Right-hand driving.
-Long-term residents must convert to local license via driving test after 3 months.
+Foreign licenses valid for 3 months with IDP (required for non-Burmese licenses).
+Long-term residents must convert to Myanmar license via driving test after 3 months.
+Drives on the right side.